Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 Cold Hardy Palm Trees

-An unusually warm winter has revived my interest in northern tropical gardening.
+An unusually warm winter revived my interest in northern tropical gardening.
 It is not news that overall, mean temperature gradients are increasing across the country.
 This may promote better results with semi-tropical gardening.
 It may come as a surprise to many that some gardeners experiment with palms and palm trees in their gardens in states such as New York, Ohio, and Illinois.

-- Wrap the leaves in burlap or similar landscape fabric
+- Wrap the leaves in burlap or similar landscape fabric.

 - Apply a copper-based fungicide during wet weather and in the early spring.

-- Apply anti-desiccant to the leaves before severe cold spells
+- Apply anti-desiccant to the leaves before severe cold spells.

-- Mulch the base and the crown of the plant a few inches
+- Mulch the base and the crown of the plant a few inches.

 What to Expect (Realistically)

-In my experience, the weather patterns that affect palms the most are wet, cold weather and, in my southern New York zone 6b location, about twice every winter we receive an ‘arctic blast’ with temperatures that dip into the single digits (°F) and don’t rise much higher for 24 hours.
+In my experience, the weather patterns that affect palms the most are wet, cold weather and, in my southern New York Zone 6B location, about twice every winter we receive an ‘arctic blast’ with temperatures that dip into the single digits (°F) and don’t rise much higher for 24 hours.
 I’ve had plants that have done fine with temperatures in the range of 15–30° F only to succumb to these annual occurrences.